-It is intended that in the future this programme will offer a route towards Chartered Institute of Logistics and Transport or Chartered Institute of Purchasing and Supply professional membership.
+This programme will offer a route towards membership from APM (Association of

+Project Management) and PMI (Project Management Institute).
 This will be subject to successful certification / accreditation of the programme by those institutions.

 Relevant Subject Benchmark Statements and Other External Reference Points Used to Inform Programme Outcomes: